XRP (XRP) Price Reaches $0.60 on Major Exchanges

 About XRP

 XRP uses the hashing algorithm.
 It was first traded on January 1st, 2013.
 XRP’s total supply is 99,987,431,729 coins and its circulating supply is 55,909,481,874 coins.
-The Reddit community for XRP is https://reddit.com/r/ripple and the currency’s Github account can be viewed here.
 The official message board for XRP is www.xrpchat.com.
-XRP’s official website is xrpl.org.
 XRP’s official Twitter account is @ripple and its Facebook page is accessible here.
+The official website for XRP is xrpl.org.
+The Reddit community for XRP is https://reddit.com/r/ripple and the currency’s Github account can be viewed here.

-It is usually not possible to buy alternative cryptocurrencies such as XRP directly using U.S. dollars.
-Investors seeking to acquire XRP should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy XRP using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as XRP directly using U.S. dollars.
+Investors seeking to acquire XRP should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XRP using one of the aforementioned exchanges.

 Receive News & Updates for XRP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.